thiagoa/notes/Windows.md

 - How to stop apps from installing app icons on the desktop?
 Answer: not possible, but I'll keep this on my list.

+- `Win + q` AutoHotkey shortcut does not work when MS Edge is focused

 ## Tips

 ### Copying and pasting